Mal Evans: After the Beatles

+Evans performed chimes, handclaps, and backing vocals on John Lennon's first post-Beatles single, "Instant Karma!"
+(1970).
 Evans separated from his wife in 1973 and moved to Los Angeles where Lennon had moved to live with May Pang after his own separation from Yoko Ono.
 Evans is credited on Harrison's All Things Must Pass and the John Lennon/Plastic Ono Band album as providing "tea and sympathy".
 Evans cowrote "You and Me (Babe)" with Harrison.
 The track appeared on Starr's 1973 solo album Ringo.
 He also cowrote the Splinter song "Lonely Man", the musical centrepiece of Little Malcolm, an Apple feature film produced by Harrison.
 A rare interview appearance by Evans was included in the 1975 ABC television special David Frost Salutes the Beatles.

 Evans was asked to produce the group Natural Gas, and was working on a book of memoirs called Living the Beatles' Legend which he was due to deliver to his publishers, Grosset & Dunlap, on 12 January 1976.
 Evans was depressed about the separation from his wife (who had asked for a divorce before Christmas) even though he was then living with his new girlfriend, Fran Hughes, in a rented motel apartment at 8122 West 4th Street in Los Angeles.

 Death

-On 5 January 1976, Evans was so despondent that Hughes phoned John Hoernie, Evans' co-writer for his biography, and asked him to visit them.
+On 4 January 1976, Evans was so despondent that Hughes phoned John Hoernie, Evans' co-writer for his biography, and asked him to visit them.
 Hoernie saw Evans "really doped-up and groggy" but Evans told Hoernie to make sure he finished Living the Beatles' Legend.
-Hoernie helped Evans up to an upstairs bedroom, but during an incoherent conversation, Evans picked up an air rifle.
+Hoernie helped Evans up to an upstairs bedroom, but during an incoherent conversation, Evans picked up a loaded Winchester rifle.
 Hoernie struggled with Evans, but Evans, being much stronger, held onto the weapon.

 Hughes then phoned the police and told them that Evans was confused, had a rifle, and was on Valium.
-Four police officers arrived and three of them, David D. Krempa, Robert E. Brannon and Lieutenant Higbie, went up to the bedroom.
-They later reported that as soon as Evans saw the three police officers he pointed a rifle at them.
+Four police officers arrived and three of them, David D. Krempa, Robert E. Brannon and Lieutenant Charles Higbie, went up to the bedroom.
+They later reported that as soon as Evans saw the three police officers he pointed the rifle at them.
 The officers repeatedly told Evans to put down the weapon but Evans refused.
 The police fired six shots, four hitting Evans and killing him.
 Evans previously had been awarded the badge of "Honorary Sheriff of Los Angeles County", but in the Los Angeles Times he was referred to as a "jobless former road manager for the Beatles".
+Evans' biographer Kenneth Womack argued that the death was a suicide by cop, as Evans had written a will the night before.

-Evans was cremated on 7 January 1976, in Los Angeles.
+Evans was cremated on 7 January 1976 in Los Angeles.
 None of the former Beatles attended his funeral, but Harry Nilsson, George Martin, Neil Aspinall and other friends did.
 George Harrison arranged for Evans' family to receive £5,000, as Evans had not maintained his life insurance premiums, and was not entitled to a pension.

-When Evans' ashes were sent by post back to England, they were misplaced and lost in the postal system but were eventually returned to his family.
-Upon learning of the lost remains, John Lennon reportedly joked by saying, "They should look in the dead letter file."